Wednesday, April 23, 2008

 ---

 *The corollary to this is that if he'd made that argument earlier the odds are he wouldn't have gotten tenure.
 As Mark Graber pointed out there's a difference between legally arguable and morally correct.
-I'm sloppy.
 I was referring to the moral argument.
-Tenure and academic status generally are tied to both technically and socially acceptable practice.
+Tenure and academic status generally are tied both to technically and socially acceptable practice.